 This ability replaces armored mage (light).

-As a swift action, the blue mage grows a single natural weapon.
+At 4th level, as a swift action, the blue mage can grow a single natural weapon.
 The natural weapon lasts for a number of rounds equal to her Intelligence modifier and has a +1 enhancement bonus on attack and damage rolls for every four blue mage levels she possesses.
 She can grow a claw, a bite, or a gore attack.
 These attacks deal the normal damage for a creature of her size.
 At 11th level, she can shape two natural weapons.
 She may not grow additional limbs or a tail with this ability.
 The blue mage can use this ability a number of times per day equal to 3 + her Intelligence modifier.

 This ability replaces azure physical training.